Skip to main content

 4

-• Heat a large frying pan over medium-high heat with a drizzle of olive oil.
-Cook meatballs until browned and cooked through, 8-10 minutes.
+• Heat a large frying pan over a medium-high heat with a drizzle of olive oil.
+Add the meatballs and cook until browned and cooked through, 8-10 minutes (Cook in batches if your pan is getting crowded).

 Bring it all together